Beatricethomas/AOA-Java-M11/EX NO 1A -Print All Numbers.md

 To Write a Java program that takes an integer input N from the user and prints all the numbers from 1 to N, separated by spaces, on a single line..

 ## Algorithm
-1.Start
+1. Start

-2.Read integer N from the user.
+2. Read integer N from the user.

-3.If N ≤ 0: Print "Invalid input.
-N must be greater than 0." and stop 4.Set counter i = 1
+3. If N ≤ 0: Print "Invalid input.
+N must be greater than 0." and stop

+4. Set counter i = 1

-5.Repeat while i ≤ N: Print i if i < N, print a space and increment i by 1 6.Stop
+5. Repeat while i ≤ N: Print i if i < N, print a space and increment i by 1

+6. Stop

 ## Program:
 ```